Rumaisas-islam/cake-world/README.md

 ## 📌 Features

 - 📝 Add a new cake recipe
-- 🔍 View a recipe by cake name
+- 🔍 View  recipe
-- 🗑️ Delete a recipe by cake name
+- 🗑️ Delete  recipe
 - ✏️ Edit a saved recipe
 - 📋 List all saved cake names
 - 📄 Display all saved recipes (formatted)